-In the 3 caregiver interviews conducted by the joint patient group submission for this present review, 2 of the caregivers had children who were 2 years old, and 1 had a child who was 10 years old at diagnosis.
+In the 3 caregiver interviews conducted in the joint patient group submission for this review, 2 of the caregivers had children who were 2 years old at diagnosis and 1 had a child who was 10 years old at diagnosis.
 Two caregivers were residents of Ontario, and 1 resided in British Columbia.
-The input focused on patients' and caregivers' experiences with administering blinatumomab treatment at home, as well as on comparing their quality of life during blinatumomab treatment to their experiences with prior treatments for pediatric ALL.
-According to the joint submission, the current conventional therapy for pediatric patients with B-cell ALL living in Canada, is chemotherapy infusions which is often accompanied by serious side effects, negative impact on patients' physical health, and long hospital stays.
-Based on the joint input, all 3 caregivers mentioned that they and their patients had overall positive experiences with blinatumomab, especially in comparison to chemotherapy infusion.
-Due to outpatient treatment and 'gentler' effects of blinatumomab, the patients were able to live with family, play with peers, and stay out of the hospital.
-The 3 caregivers reported feeling nervous, child experiencing fever, and child experiencing side effects at the start of blinatumomab treatment.
-According to the patient group input, cognitive testing was done routinely at every blinatumomab bag change to check for neurological AEs; none of the caregivers reported neurological AEs as side effect in their children.
-Caregivers reported an extra burden due to the requirement to receive a new medication bag of blinatumomab every 4 days and having to visit the medical center for any glitches in the blinatumomab delivery system.
-Caregivers noted that due to the relatively new treatment method, knowledge of blinatumomab's delivery method was limited among health care professionals.
-Some caregivers emphasized the need for greater variety for the backpack delivery system for blinatumomab, that would be able to accommodate pediatric patients of all ages.
-According to the joint submission, all 3 caregivers related that blinatumomab made a big difference to the quality of life for their patients, themselves, and the rest of their families compared to traditional chemotherapy infusion.
+The input focused on patients' and caregivers' experiences with administering blinatumomab treatment at home, as well as on comparing their guality of life during blinatumomab treatment to their experiences with prior treatments for pediatric ALL.
+According to the joint submission, the current conventional therapy for pediatric patients with B-cell ALL living in Canada is chemotherapy infusions, which is often accompanied by serious side effects, negative impact on patients' physical health, and long hospital stays.
+Based on the joint input, all 3 caregivers mentioned that they and their children had overall positive experiences with blinatumomab, especially compared with chemotherapy infusion.
+Due to outpatient treatment and the "gentler" effects of blinatumomab, the patients were able to live with family, play with peers, and stay out of the hospital.
+According to the patient group input, cognitive testing was done routinely at every blinatumomab bag change to check for neurologic AEs; none of the caregivers reported neurologic AEs as a side effect in their children.
+The caregivers reported an extra burden from having to obtain a new blinatumomab medication bag every 4 days and having to visit the medical centre for any glitches in the blinatumomab delivery system.
+Caregivers noted that knowledge of blinatumomab's delivery method was limited among health care professionals due to it being a relatively new treatment method.
+Some caregivers emphasized the need for greater variety for the backpack delivery system for blinatumomab that would be able to accommodate pediatric patients of all ages.

+According to the joint submission, all 3 caregivers related that blinatumomab made a big difference to the quality of life for their children, themselves, and the rest of their families compared with traditional chemotherapy infusion.
 Financial stress was experienced by caregivers due to the high cost and lack of public funding for blinatumomab.
 Finally, the joint submission made the following suggestions for improved outcomes with new therapies:

-- Provide caregivers with tips and tools on what to expect with the blinatumomab delivery system, and some at-home solutions to help to alleviate practical challenges such as driving to cancer centres at unexpected times. - Train nurses at local hospitals on administering blinatumomab (to mitigate the requirement of driving to cancer centers).

-- Improve blinatumomab knowledge and skills of the nurses at the cancer centres. - More choices in the delivery system backpacks should be provided based on body size and strength of the patient.
+- Provide caregivers with tips and tools on what to expect with the blinatumomab delivery system and some at-home solutions to help alleviate practical challenges such as driving to cancer centres at unexpected times. - Train nurses at local hospitals on administering blinatumomab (to mitigate the requirement of driving to cancer centres). - Improve blinatumomab knowledge and skills of the nurses at the cancer centres. - Provide more choices in the delivery system backpacks that are based on the body size and strength of the patient.